 Augusta is a relatively large city located in the state of Georgia.
 With a population of 197,182 people and 54 constituent neighborhoods, Augusta is the second largest community in Georgia.

-Augusta is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Augusta is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Augusta is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Augusta who work in office and administrative support (15.32%), sales jobs (10.13%), and food service (8.64%).
+There are especially a lot of people living in Augusta who work in office and administrative support (15.66%), sales jobs (11.29%), and healthcare (7.96%).

 There are quite a few people in the armed forces living in Augusta, and when you visit or drive around town, you will see military people in and out of uniform, shopping, enjoying life, and being part of the community.

 The percentage of adults in Augusta who are college-educated is close to the national average for all communities of 21.84%: 20.54% of the adults in Augusta have a bachelor's degree or advanced degree.

 The per capita income in Augusta in 2010 was $20,562, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $82,248 for a family of four.
 However, Augusta contains both very wealthy and poor people as well.